-"We've complained about lighting along Branch Avenue, but they're taking their time fixing it," said Johnnie Hooper, a member of the Hillcrest-Marlow Heights Civic Association.
+"We've complained about lighting along Financial Center Avenue, but they're taking their time fixing it," said Johnnie Hooper, a member of the Hillcrest-Marlow Heights Civic Association.

 Hooper also said he still worries about safety in his neighborhood, where a robbery occurred recently.
 A few weeks before that, one of his neighbors discovered a body on the ground.

 And on New Year's Day — the day before officials held a news conference to announce the drop in crime — the county recorded its first two homicides of the year, in Clinton and New Carrollton.